nobodyscripts/LeafBlowerScript/Readme.md

       Only resets at 1 SS kill.
 So if you want more, use F8/F9 and swap between.

 ## TODO

-### Since Update

-F3 - Handle new multipliers, decreasing amounts, priorities.
-Will probably need to read save file, get caps, work out how much to open to avoid breaking auto transcend limits, then ocr the buttons and openall the right amount.

-F9 - Cards and borb modes have same issues

-F10 - Initial traveling looping with nature event inactive

-F12 - Passes with normal settings

-Insert - While on home garden, no travel enabled, repeated log errors, is not exiting when dead, travel enabled works

 ### Longterm